Keanu Taylor: Characterisation

-Keanu's strong scentiment for his family is essential to his character.
+Keanu's strong sentiment for his family is essential to his character.
 Walters said that Keanu suffered academically and wasn't intelligent, which he saw as a significant barrier to finding work.
 Nevertheless, in his early appearances, Keanu's primary objective was to earn money to support his financially struggling family.
 Walters detailed it was Keanu's "only motivation" and that it was something he often considered his character's objective while writing acting notes.
 The methods Keanu resorted to gain an income was noted by Digital Spy writer Claire Crick, who noted Keanu's "East End rough and ready manner".
 Her colleague Daniel Kilkelly wrote that Keanu was depicted as "moralistic".
 When asked about the soap's decision to introduce a working-class family, Walters responded that it was important to reflect society, and that it demonstrated the show's versatility.
 Walters noted Keanu's "protective" nature over his family, especially his mother Karen.
 The actor explained that "Keanu thinks a lot about what Karen says".
 Walters commented the family were initially disliked, but their "kind hearts" had begun to endear them to viewers.
 He credited a storyline showing Bernadette suffer a miscarriage as being the first instance of viewers beginning to enjoy the family due to the characters becoming more layered over the course of the story.

 Despite Keanu's usually upbeat personality, the character was portrayed as having a sinister side.
 He has been called a "bad boy" and Walters noted Keanu could be a "dangerous man" at times.
 When asked about Keanu's darker characteristics, the actor explained that Keanu had an "edgy side", but it usually stemmed from his protectiveness over his family and loved ones.
 The show explored the character's aggressive temper throughout August 2018.
 He has been referred to as "troubled" and the show's "resident bad boy", but across his entire stint, Walters remained adamant that Keanu wasn't a bad person, rather a victim of his own poor decision-making and emotional responses to conflict.
 According to Walters, Keanu "wears his heart on his sleeve" and is "very driven" by it.
 Walters also found Keanu to be "very irrational" at times, failing to consider the wider scope of his actions.